guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 If we drop data-3, the model prediction for new data that is the most similar to data-3 will be class-A, which is right.

+### 5.1 ChatGPT
+In ChatGPT\cite{ref8}, OpenAI use human-labeled policy-prediction-data as reward to train text-generation transformer\cite{ref7} policy-model.
+In fact, if we collected the good/bad tags/rewards from users, we can remove the bad 'reward' data for text-generation policy-model and only use good 'reward' data, which means we do not need the text-match-based reward-model.

 ### 6. Conclusion